Links To Blue Aventurine Quartz Information Topics On This Page:

 Quartz varieties are commonly separated into two groups based on the size of the individual grains or crystals; macrocrystalline quartz in which individual crystals are distinguishable with the naked eye, and cryptocrystalline quartz in which the individual crystals are too small to be easily distinguishable under the light microscope.

-Return to the Index of Blue Aventurine Information Topics
+Return to the Index of Blue Aventurine Quartz Information Topics

 Coarsely crystalline quartz is common in many rocks.
 Because of crystalline quartz's mechanical and chemical stability, it endures as detrital grains when quartz bearing rocks break down, and these grains can accumulate as sand and pebbles in sedimentary deposits.
 Some sedimentary deposits are composed almost entirely of quartz grains which can become cemented together with time leading to the formation of sandstones.
 When a quartz-rich sedimentary deposit or a sandstone undergoes high grade metamorphism (metamorphism is the alteration of a rock due to changes in heat, pressure or chemical environment), the original material alters to a compact rock composed of interlocking quartz grains known as quartzite.

-Return to the Index of Blue Aventurine Information Topics
+Return to the Index of Blue Aventurine Quartz Information Topics

-The gem varieties of quartz have been used as gemstones and other ornamental objects for thousands of years.
-Blue aventurine quartz is a popular lapidary material today, showing an atractive natural blue color when polished or when wet.
+Aventurine rough has been worked by man into ornamental objects for thousands of years.
+Blue aventurine quartz is a popular lapidary material today, showing an attractive natural blue color when polished or when wet.
 Due to its relatively inexpensive price and beautiful color when wet, blue aventurine quartz has also been used as a decoration rock in fountains, aquariums, waterfalls and other indoor and outdoor landscape & design/decore projects.

 Quartzite is also used as a building material.